craftcms/docs/docs/5.x/update.md

 ## Licensing

-When you buy a Craft Pro or plugin license, you are entitled to use that version in perpetuity—or any version that you update to, during the year of included updates.
-To get the most out of your Craft licenses, run updates frequently!
+When you buy a Craft or plugin license, you are entitled to use that version (or any version that you update to, during the year of included updates) in perpetuity.
+To get the most out of your licenses, run updates frequently!

 ## Upgrade Guides